btcpayserver/btcpayserver-docker/contrib/FastSync/README.md

 5. Verify that the output of `Synchy` and `Trusty` are **exactly** identical.

-If you have a trusted BTCPay Server node somewhere, you can ust `bitcoin-cli.sh gettxoutsetinfo` instead.

 NOTE: Completing those steps, under the assumption the software you are running is not malicious, **Prove that the UTXO set snapshot is legit**.

 ## FAQ